Dat-Pudding/PhotoCalc/README.md

 # Special Thanks
 As mentioned before I want to thank especially Frédéric Michaud for permitting the use of his formulae.

-And I also want to thank my long-term fiancée Nina for enduring my constant oversharing on the project and for bringing snacks when I forgot to eat again
+And I also want to thank my fiancée Nina for enduring my constant oversharing on the project and for bringing snacks when I forgot to eat again